crmauceri/refer_sunspot/README.md

 SUNSPOT is a new referring expression dataset focused on spatial referring expressions.
 The purpose of this dataset is to aid human robot collaboration in scenes which provide challenges to object detection and localization due to clutter, occlusion, unknown object classes, and multiple instances of the same object class.
 It also presents a challenging dataset for natural language and the understanding of spatial prepositional phrases in English.
 Our dataset provides 7,987 referring expressions of 1948 images with an average of 2.60 spatial prepositions per expression.

-For more details about the SUNSPOT dataset, please read our paper [SUN-SPOT: Localizing objects with spatial referring expressions]().
+For more details about the SUNSPOT dataset, please read our paper [SUN-SPOT: Localizing objects with spatial referring expressions](https://openaccess.thecvf.com/content_ICCVW_2019/papers/CLVL/Mauceri_SUN-Spot_An_RGB-D_Dataset_With_Spatial_Referring_Expressions_ICCVW_2019_paper.pdf).

+Our annotations are available at [https://zenodo.org/records/14693339](https://zenodo.org/records/14693339)

 ## Example